alexspurlock25/personal-site/content/blog/adding-tailwind-css-3-3-to-your-hugo-project.md

 npm run hugo
 ```

-Now, every time you add an inline tailwind style to a div, for example, you will see that first, Tailwind will auto rebuild the output css file, and then Hugo rebuilds the site every time it sees the output css file changing!
+Now, every time you add an inline tailwind style to a div, for example, you will see that first, Tailwind CSS will auto rebuild the output css file, and then Hugo rebuilds the site every time it sees the output css file changing!
 Cool!

 Go and make something cool!